rkuma183/wilsonmar.github.io/_posts/2016-10-29-raspberry.md

    </strong></tt>

    ### Configure network access

+   See <a target="_blank" href="http://weworkweplay.com/play/automatically-connect-a-raspberry-pi-to-a-wifi-network/">
+   this on connecting to a wi-fi network</a>.

    The Model B, Model B+ and Model 2B/3B versions of the device have built in 10/100 wired Ethernet.